 and developing exhibit categories.

-classroom experience.
+experience.
 A major theme of the conference was how to best facilitate deep

+learning

-learning through interaction with museum visitors.
-Busch said the MoSO presentation
+through interaction with museum visitors.
+Busch said the MoSO presentation was well

 “Russians, as a people, are very much museum goers,” Busch said.
 “The emphasis in